 He gave her a somewhat conceited smile tinged slightly with an almost perfectly concealed hurt.
 "I came to substitute Van for a bit.
 I hope you don't mind," he answered in a blithe tone, his smile softening, imploring.

 She regarded him seriously, ignoring the cold droplets that plastered her usually bouncy, honey-brown hair to her head.
 But there was no hint of deception in him and her desperate yearning for a shoulder to cry on was telling her that she needed a friend, someone who was strong enough to give her strength.
-Her usually trusting nature took side with her desperate and hurt feelings, and finally, she allowed his contagious smile to persuade her own lips to lift into a beam.
+Her usually trusting nature took side with her desperate and hurt feelings and finally, she allowed his contagious smile to persuade her own lips to lift into a genuine beam.

 "That's more like it," he said softly, smiling sincerely as he lifted one hand to brush away the dripping hair from her forehead.
 "Crying would never suit you, remember that."

-At his words, her smile gave way to her laughter.
+At his words, her smile gave way to her disbelieving laughter.
 Despite the pouring rain, they stood there, perfectly at ease while talking about many things, even things about his rivalry with Van.
 In the end, she thanked him for being there and he returned it with a carefree shrug.

 Dilandau was more than pleased with the arrangement, though he would never admit it to anyone, even to Hitomi.
 He had always liked her, even before she and Van got together.
-Since the time he first saw her, a transferee defending a girl from a big boy, he came to reluctantly admire her.
+Since the time he first saw her, a transferee defending a girl from a big boy, he came to reluctantly be curious about her.
 She didn't know and he made sure that she wouldn't know, of how surreptitiously he watched her since then.
-He noticed many little things he liked about her, from the way her emerald eyes would brighten up as she smiled; to the way she tried to contaminate the people around her with her cheerful optimism.
+He noticed many little things he liked about her, from the way her emerald eyes would brighten up as she smiled to the way she tried to contaminate the people around her with her cheerful optimism.

 But then, Van began to hang around her and soon, the raven-haired youth even began dating her.
 And that marked the turn of a healthy competition to a malevolent rivalry in everything.
-He had hated Van then, not only for having Hitomi, but also for having the courage that he, Dilandau Albatou, did not have, so much that he lost her.
+He had hated Van then, not only for having Hitomi, but also for having the courage that he, Dilandau Albatou, did not have, so much so that he lost her.

 He waited then for a messy break-up where he could whisk Hitomi away from Van and into his own arms.
 But his waiting was in vain as he watched with a sinking feeling as both Van and Hitomi fell more in love with each other.